About the Competition

 This competition is designed to encourage research and innovation in affordable housing, to raise practitioner and future practitioner capacity, and to foster cross-cutting team-work within the design and community development process.
 The IAH will join the suite of annual PD&R awards for community planning, historic preservation, and affordable housing design.

 Multidisciplinary teams must be comprised of a minimum of three students and a maximum of five, plus one faculty advisor.
 Each team must have members representing three different graduate level programs; one of which must be from an architectural or design-related program, and one of which must be from a non-architectural program.
-There are many acceptable permutations; here is one example for clarity:
+There are many acceptable permutations; here are some examples for clarity:

 - 2 M. Architecture candidates